 The question was posed as how services register with the discovery service at Lyft.
 The initial mesh is formed by having every host check into the discovery service once every minute.
 Only if the health checks fail and the process isn’t in the service discovery database is the process deleted from the mesh.
-A motivating example was provided during a talk at SRECon where this method of service discovery kept Lyft up during the 2017/02/28 S3 outage.
+A motivating example was provided during a talk at SRECon where this method of service discovery kept Lyft up during the S3 outage on 2017-02-28.
 Pretty neat.

 Treating service discovery as an eventually consistent problem is something that has got increasingly popular in the last couple of years.
 Netflix’s Eureka adopted this approach years ago but many non-JVM organizations are loath to introducing any Java based services into their stack.
 Weaveworks’ Weave Mesh, which is written in Go, offers an eventually consistent network leveraging CRDTs and gossip.
-Watch this fantastic talk by Peter Bourgon and Matthias Radestock to learn more about Weave Mesh — it’s pretty cool.
+Watch this talk by Peter Bourgon and Matthias Radestock to learn more about Weave Mesh.
 This presentation by Martin Kleppmann provides a good introduction and overview of how conflict resolution works in order to guarantee eventual consistency.
 New Relic’s sidecar which offers gossip based service discovery built again upon health checking.
-Where I work we have a policy of always setting
+At imgix, where I work, we have a policy of always setting

 stale=true when long polling Consul for changes.
 It’s fairly clear from an empirical standpoint that service discovery is an eventually consistent problem and should be treated as one.

-This does come at a certain cost, though.
+This does, however, come at a certain cost.
 Having every side car also be tasked with health checking leads to an O(N2) problem.
-As another engineer who has previously worked with the sidecar pattern stated on a Slack:
+As another engineer who has previously worked with the sidecar pattern stated on the dist-sys Slack: